 - VeraCrypt for Windows - Secure File Storage

 - Firefox and Security Add-Ons for Windows - Secure Web Browser

 - Thunderbird, Enigmail and OpenPGP for Windows - Secure Email

 - Tor Browser for Windows - Online anonymity and censorship circumvention

-- CCleaner for Windows - secure file deletion and session cleanup
+- [Out-of-date] CCleaner for Windows - secure file deletion and session cleanup

-- gpg4usb for Windows - email and file encryption
+- [Unmaintained] Eraser for Windows - secure file removal

 Step-by-step guides on digital security tools for Google Android